 - Do not use spaces or other special characters in the name of the sheets.

 - Do not add empty rows, titles or other texts at the beginning of the sheet.

 - The first row of a sheet must imperatively contain, either the field names or the first record.

-- Raw data should be preferred, by avoiding applying to the cells a format or a formatting specific to Excel.
+- Raw data in text form should be preferred, by avoiding applying to the cells a format or a formatting specific to Excel.

 Without forgetting that the Excel spreadsheet does not have all features of a database, and that some disadvantages are also to be taken into account:

 - Depending on the versions, it is possible to have only one access per file.
 The same data source can therefore not be used simultaneously by Excel and the cablabel S3 software.

 - There is no optimization, like that brought by indexing data.
 Queries on large tables are therefore longer.

 - The field type “BLOB” does not exist.
 It is therefore for example impossible to save the label in the database.